We make sure that brothers & sisters don’t get left out, and are helped to cope

 - fun stuff like sleepovers, activity sessions, parties and day-trips – especially allowing them to meet other children going through similar things.
 We even have a special sibling garden and play area at Russell House.

-- supportive and therapeutic stuff, like groups, counselling, making worry boxes and activity jars, music therapy and bereavement support.
+- supportive and therapeutic stuff, like groups, counselling, making worry boxes and activity jars, creative therapy and bereavement support.

 - care and attention for the siblings while you care for your other child or take a much-needed break.
 This can be in your own home or at Russell House.